WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 Section 18 Suspension, disbarment from Attendance.

-The governing Board may, for just cause (i.e. disturbances, excessive and abusive use of language, etc.) indefinitely suspend or bar any member from participating or attending any or all activities of the Wichita Mountains Area Senior Citizens.
-No disciplinary action shall become effective until the member has an opportunity to address the Board regarding the incident.
-The Governing Board shall then issue a written notice of indefinite suspension or disbarment, the effective date thereof, and reasons or grounds for such action to the member, with a copy provided to the Secretary for record-keeping.
+The governing Board may, for just cause (i.e. disturbances, excessive and abusive use of language, etc.) indefinitely suspend or bar any member from participating in or attending any or all activities of the Wichita Mountains Area Senior Citizens and community activities held at the Stoney Point Center.
+No disciplinary action shall be effective until the member has an opportunity to discuss the matter with the board members.
+The Governing Board may then issue a written notice of indefinite suspension or disbarment, the effective date thereof, and reasons or grounds for such action to the member, with a copy provided to the Secretary for record-keeping.
 The disciplinary measure shall then become effective immediately.
-No disciplinary action shall be warranted or taken by the Governing Board against a member because of membership in any political, religious, or fraternal organization.